 Scores and Rubrics

 The custom score field at the top of the panel accommodates any letter or numerical grading scale.
 In addition to the custom score, writing and assessment activities may contain rubrics.
-The Conventions and Focus dimension of writing rubrics will be auto scored by Amplify’s system, and marked with a blue “AS” (auto score) marker.
+The Conventions, Focus and Use of Evidence dimensions of writing rubrics will be auto scored by Amplify’s system, and marked with a blue “AS” (auto score) marker.
 You can override the auto score as you see fit.
 To learn about the specific criteria for each rubric dimension, click the “i” near “Assess Skills” and a new browser tab will open with more information.

 You can leave two types of comments on student work: general and inline.
 General comments apply to the entire activity, while inline comments are keyed with numbers to a specific area of the student’s response.
 Drag and highlight text to create an inline comment.